Free Things to Do in Salt Lake City

 Immerse yourself in local culture without spending.

-Mormon Tabernacle Choir Rehearsal Free
+Tabernacle Choir Thursday Evening Rehearsals Free

 Free Outdoor Activities